xajkep/Teaching-HEIGVD-TWEB-2015-Project/UseCases/Specifications.md

 Description of the product
 ========================================
-QuickPoll is a web based application that allows a user to create, join, manage and answer to different polls.
+QuickPoll is a web based application which allows customers to create, join, manage and partitipate to different polls.
+It is an ideal product for classrooms and education.

 Target users
 ========================================
-Every person that want to get a free and fast poll tool.
-Here we'll use the example of a classroom.
+Everyone who want to get a free and fast poll tool.

+For instance, in a school:

-Nowadays, nearly everybody in a school have a smartphone or a computer and we can use this to spare everybody's time !
-If the teacher has questions to ask to the classroom he can prepare those questions in advance by creating a poll and when it's time to ask those questions to the students, he simply has to give them the link to the application and the poll number.
+Nowadays, nearly everybody in a school have a smartphone or a computer and we can use it to spare everybody's time !
+If the teacher has questions to ask to the classroom he can prepare those in advance by creating a poll and when it's time to ask those questions to the students, he simply  give them the link of the application and his email address (so others can find his poll(s))

 Description of the usecases